exercism/csharp/concepts/enums/about.md

 ## Convert to an Enum member

-You should always consider using an enum whenever you want to model something like a boolean.
-Besides the aforementioned readability benefits, enums have another advantage over booleans: new values can always be added to an enum, whereas a boolean value will only ever be `true` or `false`.
+You should always consider using an enum whenever you want to model something like a Boolean.
+Besides the aforementioned readability benefits, enums have another advantage over Booleans: new values can always be added to an enum, whereas a Boolean value will only ever be `true` or `false`.
 Using an enum is thus more future proof.

 ```csharp
 enum Status